Harmonica-Men/web-CV/README.md

   4. The candidate's professional summary or objective should be prominently displayed to provide a quick overview of their career goals.
   5. Each section of the web CV should offer concise and informative content, including job titles, dates, and key achievements in a clear and structured format.
   6. The web CV should be mobile-friendly, ensuring I can access and review it seamlessly on various devices.
-  7. I expect the platform to provide basic analytics, such as the number of views and interactions with the candidate's web CV, to help gauge the candidate's online presence.
-  8. The web CV platform should prioritize security and privacy, ensuring that sensitive candidate information is protected.
+  7. The web CV platform should prioritize security and privacy, ensuring that sensitive candidate information is protected.
-  9. The user interface should be intuitive, enabling me to quickly assess a candidate's qualifications and skills without unnecessary complexity.
+  8. The user interface should be intuitive, enabling me to quickly assess a candidate's qualifications and skills without unnecessary complexity.
-  10. I want the option to easily contact the candidate directly through the web CV platform or save their contact details for future communication.
+  9. I want the option to easily contact the candidate directly through the web CV platform or save their contact details for future communication.
-  11. The platform should allow me to provide feedback or comments on specific sections of the web CV to facilitate communication with other team members.
+  10. The platform should allow me to provide feedback or comments on specific sections of the web CV to facilitate communication with other team members.

 By meeting these criteria, the web CV platform will enhance the efficiency of my candidate evaluation process, ultimately leading to more informed hiring decisions.